sam-hosseini/freelancing-in-finland/README.md

 It took me ~6 months from the time I got into the networks to find my first project that I liked.
 I've heard of couple of weeks from my peers too.
 It really varies, patience is necessary.

 **Steps**:
-* Once you find the right project, check the terms and conditions of the contract and run it by a lawyer if you have that available to you either through a union or elsewhere.
+* Once you find the right project, check the terms and conditions of the client's contract and run it by a lawyer if you have that available to you either through a union or elsewhere.
+    * If your client doesn't have a contract and asks you instead for one, you can take a look at a [simple contract template](https://github.com/sam-hosseini/freelancing-in-finland/blob/master/contract-templates/Resource-Hiring-Agreement.docx) for the target audience of this guide and **change its content based on your circumstances**.
 * If you're planning to [apply for startup grant](#apply-for-startup-grant), before you sign any contract, ask them to give you two weeks so that you can apply for startup grant and receive a decision.
 Even though the official estimation is 2 weeks, decision comes much faster in reality (2-4 working days).
 Once you receive the decision, you can proceed.
 * As you don't have a company yet, and you need to accept the contract, you can sign it **as a temporary solution** under your own name.